 Promoting the inclusion and retention of women and other underrepresented minorities in physics and other STEM fields.

-Engaging in extensive committee work related to curricular and pedagogical issues in the Department of Physics and Astronomy and Weinberg College.
+Engaging in extensive committee work related to curricular and pedagogical issues.